vivlabs/log6j/README.md

 alt-log5j
 =========

-Github fork of Spinn3r's Log5j with a few small modifications
+Github fork of Spinn3r's Log5j with a number of improvements.

 Based on: https://bitbucket.org/burtonator/log5j/wiki/Home